 - 23.1% of CrossFit affiliates are located in Europe, Canada, Australia and New Zealand, according to Rally Fitness.

-- More than 10 million CrossFitters practice globally, according to CrossFit.
+- More than 5 million CrossFitters practice globally, according to CrossFit.

 - More than 35,000 CrossFit-certified trainers teach globally, according to the American Council on Exercise (ACE).

-- There were about 1,000 new international CrossFit affiliates in 2018, according to the Morning Chalk Up, a leading CrossFit publication.
+- There were about 1,000 new international CrossFit affiliates in 2018, according to the Morning Chalk Up.

 - These countries outside of the U.S. have the most affiliates:

 - Italy: 662

 - Canada: 588

 U.S. CrossFit Statistics

 CrossFit is one of the most popular workouts in the U.S., with thousands of athletes practicing daily.